zekaryas1/notes/docs/Algo/Fundamental Algorithms/Searching algos/Binary search.md

 print(search([1,2,3,4,5,6], 4))
 ```

-# Binary search recursion
+# Binary Search Recursion

 - Note that although the concept is fairly simple, getting all the details right is far more difficult than you might think.
 Pay attention to the plus ones and minus ones.

 ```python
 def search(nums, target, low, high):